 If you have a regular menstrual cycle and get your period about every 28 days, you will probably miss your first period around 15 to 17 DPO if you’re pregnant.
-For most women, missing their period is the first big symptom of pregnancy.
+For most people, missing their period is the first big symptom of pregnancy.

 The beginning of your pregnancy will be counted from the first day of your last period.
-If you have a regular cycle, that means that you’ll be 4 weeks pregnant by the time you miss your period.
+If you have a regular cycle, that means that you’ll be four weeks pregnant by the time you miss your period.

-There is, however, a big symptom of pregnancy that you might have already experienced by 15 DPO: implantation bleeding.
-Although not every woman experiences implantation bleeding, if it does occur, it’s one of the earliest and most important signs of pregnancy.
+You probably won’t experience many pregnancy symptoms at 15 DPO.
+There is, however, a symptom of pregnancy that you might have already experienced by 15 DPO: implantation bleeding.
+Although not everyone experiences implantation bleeding, if it does occur, it’s one of the earliest signs of pregnancy.
 Implantation bleeding happens when a fertilized egg travels down to your uterus and burrows into your uterine lining.
 This process is called implantation, and it can cause some mild bleeding.